Alphonse Island Fishing, Seychelles

 In addition to superb bonefishing, it is a great mixed fishery with five species of trevally.
 There are three species of triggerfish (moustache, yellowmargin and picasso).
 In addition, there are Indo Pacific permit and a host of other fly-taking fish to be caught.
 An Alphonse specialty, milkfish (Chanos chanos), are one of the hardest fighting fish that you can land on a fly.
 They feed in the channels and weed lanes around the outside of the atoll and occasionally on the flats.

-Casting from the skiffs is helpful in certain situations and skiffs are often used to not only find but follow hooked milkfish and big trevally.
+Casting from the skiffs is helpful in certain situations, and skiffs are often used to not only find but follow hooked milkfish and big trevally.
 They also enable you to fish tricky wading areas or to sneak up on fish, particularly in skinny water.
-At low tide it is possible to fish around the reef edges, often surprising anglers with a multitude of species before heading to a particular area for the incoming push.
+At low tide it is possible to fish around the reef edges, where anglers are often surprised by a multitude of species gathered before heading to a particular area for the incoming push.

 Breakfast is available from 0600 with fishermen meeting at the fishing office at 0700 each morning.
 Once everyone is assembled, you will be ferried out to the mothership for the 40 minute trip to St Francois.
 Guides rotate every day.
 When you arrive in the St Francois lagoon you will be transferred to your skiff with your fishing partner and your guide and set off for your day on the water.
 Lunch is taken either on the mothership or on the individual skiffs and you will transfer back to Alphonse at approximately 1630.
 Your rods will remain on board the mothership for the duration of the week and fresh water is provided to rinse your tackle at the end of each fishing day.